 |Mews||provided it does not repeat the name of the road from which access is gained|

-All of these words can be incorporated in a street name, provided it is terminated with an appropriate suffix (eg: Mile End Road).
+The above can be used in a street name, provided it ends with an appropriate suffix (eg Mile End Road).

-7. All new pedestrian ways to end in the following suffixes:
+All new pedestrian ways must end in one of the following:

-9. All new block names should end in one of the following suffixes:
+All new block names should end in one of the following: